Call our quote line

 Whilst, in rare circumstances, a vet may prescribe a controlled amount of paracetamol (acetaminophen) to your dog, the drug can be fatal to cats.
 So never give to cats.
 Accidental paracetamol poisoning in dogs is common, so please do not self-prescribe this for your dog either – it is far more usual for your vet to use other NSAIDs which are safer for dogs.

-With the risks of traditional painkillers, some dog owners prefer to treat their pet’s pain with natural remedies like homeopathy and acupuncture as an alternative or adjunct to traditional treatments.
+With the risks of traditional painkillers for dogs, some dog owners prefer to treat their pet’s pain with natural remedies like homeopathy and acupuncture as an alternative or adjunct to traditional treatments.
 However, the use of many natural remedies is highly controversial amongst many members of the Veterinary Profession.
 Many vets feel that there is little or no scientific basis for many natural treatments whilst others swear by their selective use and have successful responses using them side by side with more conventional treatments.
 If you are considering any complementary treatments, please, consult with your vet who will have the best understanding of the condition being treated and will be able to advise on what you might like to try.

 However, always seek medical advice from your vet before administering to your dog.